777arc/PySDR/README.md

 ## Building

-Note that the website is now automatically built and deployed with each push/merge into the main branch, using the github action .github/workflows/build-and-deploy.yml and the GitHub pages system for hosting the website.
+Note that the website is now automatically built and deployed with each push/merge into master branch, using the GitHub action [build-and-deploy.yml](https://github.com/777arc/PySDR/blob/master/.github/workflows/build-and-deploy.yml) and the GitHub pages system for hosting the actual textbook.

+For testing changes to the textbook locally, you can build using the following steps:

-### Ubuntu
+### Ubuntu/Debian

 ```bash
 sudo apt update